knadh/koanf/README.md

 		k.Print()
 	})

+	// To stop a file watcher, call:
+	// f.Unwatch()

 	// Block forever (and manually make a change to mock/mock.json) to
 	// reload the config.
 	log.Println("waiting forever.
 Try making a change to mock/mock.json to live reload")